AnishGite/pixel-art-/README.md

 2.Brush Size can be increased

-3.Simple UI ti navigate through
+3.Simple UI to navigate through

+Disclaimer-

+I have made all the code by myself but I took refrences and inspiration from Pintrest and I also took help of ai in some part of the code